Megarushing/gekko/README.md

+This fork offers a slight modification of Gekko with my added strategies, feel free to use it as a guide on how to add new strategies or indicators to your bot

 # This repo is not maintained anymore

 I am officially not maintaining this project anymore.
 It was an amazing journey and I want to thank everyone for